 Overview of the Legislative Branch

-The legislative branch is one of the three branches of government, alongside the executive and judicial branches.
-Its primary responsibility is to create, amend, and repeal laws.
-In the United States, this branch is bicameral, consisting of two houses: the Senate and the House of Representatives.
+The legislative branch is one of the three coequal branches of the U.S. federal government, alongside the executive and judicial branches.
+Its primary constitutional responsibility is to create, amend, and repeal the laws that govern the nation.
+In the United States, this branch is bicameral, meaning it consists of two separate chambers: the Senate and the House of Representatives.
+This two-house structure was a compromise between large and small states during the Constitutional Convention of 1787, blending equal state representation in the Senate with population-based representation in the House.

 The Structure of Congress